WebAssembly/spec/spectec/test-prose/TEST.md

 5. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
 Pop the frame (FRAME_ _ { _ }) from the stack.
   b.
 Execute the instruction (THROW_ADDR a).
-6. Else if the first non-value entry of the stack is not a HANDLER_, then:
+6. Else if the first non-value entry of the stack is a HANDLER_, then:
-  a.
-Throw the exception (THROW_ADDR a) as a result.
-7. Else:
   a.
 Let (HANDLER_ n { catch''* }) be the topmost HANDLER_.
   b.
 If (catch''* = []), then:
     1) Pop the handler (HANDLER_ _ { _ }) from the stack.